 The industry’s new challenge to the graphic warning label rule alleges that the new rule—like the earlier iteration of the graphic warning label rule challenged in 2011— similarly uses “gruesome images” that are “designed to evoke negative emotions, such as fear and shock,” and that “misrepresent or exaggerate the potential effectives of smoking.”
 The complaint also criticizes the methodology and findings of the qualitative and quantitative studies the FDA conducted to develop the warnings.
 The industry also argues that there are less intrusive means of conveying the messages that FDA failed to consider.
 The industry also revives the argument it made in the Discount Tobacco City and Lottery case, arguing that the graphic warning requirement itself, as set out in the Tobacco Control Act, is unconstitutional under the First Amendment in all circumstances.
 That argument was rejected by the Sixth Circuit Court of Appeals in Discount Tobacco City, but has not been considered by the 5th Circuit.

 The government responded with its own summary judgment motion and motion to dismiss on July 2, 2020.
-The Public Health Law Center, twenty states and the District of Columbia, and Public Citizen all filed amicus briefs with the court in support of the FDA (view the Public Health Law Center’s amicus brief here).
+The Public Health Law Center, twenty states and the District of Columbia, and Public Citizen all filed amicus briefs with the court in support of the FDA (view the Public Health Law Center’s amicus brief here.)
 A hearing was held on the motion to dismiss on September 9, 2020.
 Oral argument on the summary judgment and preliminary injunction motions was held on December 11, 2020.
-The plaintiffs have also successfully filed for five separate extensions of the effective date of the rule, meaning the current effective date of the rule is now October 11, 2022.
+The District Court granted subsequent motions to postpone and issued further extensions on the final effective date for the rule.